tpa-nextgen/cheat_sheet_clean_code/dart/ccd.info.naming.md

 # Naming

 ## Tips
-- :white_check_mark: Keep consistency (use same name for same meaning)
+- :white_check_mark: Keep consistency (use the same name for the same meaning)
-- :no_entry_sign: Do not use redundant names (different names for same meaning)
+- :no_entry_sign: Do not use redundant names (different names for the same meaning)
 - :white_check_mark: Use descriptive names (clear intentions):
     - variable name should indicate its content meaning
     - method name should describe clearly what it does